MEGA65/mega65-user-guide/style-guide.md

   * The external microSD slot works similarly to the internal SD card slot.
 Not `external microSD slot works like the internal SD card slot`.

-* Turn on, not power up or switch on.
-This is how it's worded in the C64 User Manual.
+* Switch on, not power up or turn on.
-    * When you turn on your MEGA65, the following screen will appear.
+    * When you switch on your MEGA65, the following screen will appear.

 * Will, not should.
 Saying that the MEGA65 _should_ do something implies that it might not do it.
 Saying will is more confident.